 It blooms from early June through late fall down here.
 This one bloomed year round for me.

 Tolerates Houston summer heat, but not freezing temperatures, this one died back to the ground the winter of 2009-2010 and re-appeared mid May.
+I finally had these plants happy and looking well then the Feb 21 deep freeze hit.
+No signs of life yet, It’s almost April

 I saw some of these in Hawaii and they grew into bush forms rather than vines.
 I may try to convince mine to grow that way.
+The vines will wrap thin things but not anything large than 1/2″ in diameter.

 This is a show stopper, this is one of the plants that sends strangers to my door wanting to know what it is so they might obtain one.
 It is also one of the few winter bloomers I have blooming most prolifically through warm winters.